 Breathing disorders affect millions of Americans, including children.
 Because asthma, bronchitis, emphysema, and other types of breathing disorders can seriously lower your quality of life, the team at Texas Pediatric Specialties and Family Sleep Center provides integrative treatment solutions.
-You can book your breathing disorder evaluation at any of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, or the office in New Braunfels, Texas, directly through the website.
+You can book your breathing disorder evaluation at any of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, Texas, directly through the website.
 You can also call the location nearest you to schedule an appointment.

 Breathing disorders, depending on the severity, can make breathing increasingly difficult, cause pain, and lower your quality of life.
 Some of the most common breathing disorders affect both children and adults: